 - Certain funds held by the trust invest in municipal bonds.
 Municipal bonds are debt obligations issued by state and local governments or by their political subdivisions or authorities.
 States, local governments and municipalities issue municipal bonds to raise money for various public purposes such as building public facilities, refinancing outstanding obligations and financing general operating expenses.
 These bonds include general obligation bonds, which are backed by the full faith and credit of the issuer and may be repaid from any revenue source, and revenue bonds, which may be repaid only from the revenue of a specific facility or source.
-The full impact of the COVID-19 pandemic on state and political subdivisions' ability to make payments on debt obligations is impossible to predict, but could negatively impact the value of bonds, the ability of state and political subdivisions to make payments when due and the performance of the trust. - The municipal bonds held by certain funds held by the trust are fixed-rate obligations and will decline in value with increases in interest rates, an issuer's worsening financial condition or a drop in bond ratings.
+The COVID-19 pandemic may adversely impact state and political subdivisions' ability to make payments on debt obligations when due and may negatively impact the value of bonds issued by such state and political subdivisions. - The municipal bonds held by certain funds held by the trust are fixed-rate obligations and will decline in value with increases in interest rates, an issuer's worsening financial condition or a drop in bond ratings.
 The longer the maturity of a security, the greater the risk of a decline in value with increases in interest rates.
 The effective maturity of longer term securities may be dramatically different than shorter term obligations.
 Investors may receive early returns of principal when securities are called or sold before they mature.
 Investors may not be able to reinvest the proceeds they receive at as high a yield.
 The default of an issuer in making its payment obligations could result in the loss of interest income and/or principal to investors. - Certain funds held by the trust may invest in securities rated below investment grade and considered to be "junk" securities.
 These securities are considered to be speculative and are subject to greater market and credit risks.
 Accordingly, the risk of default is higher than investment grade securities.
 In addition, these securities may be more sensitive to interest rate changes and may be more likely to make early returns of principal. - The trust's investment objective is to provide a high level of total after-tax return, including attractive tax-advantaged income.
 The attractiveness of investing in securities that generate tax-qualified dividends in relation to other investment alternatives may be affected by changes in federal income tax laws and regulations, including changes in the qualified dividend income provisions.
-Distributions from the trust may be subject to the alternative minimum tax. - If the trust fails to maintain its status as a "qualified fund of funds" by not having at least 50% of the value of its total assets represented by interests in funds treated as "regulated investment companies" for tax purposes, then the trust may be unable to report a portion of its dividends as exempt-interest dividends and they may be treated as ordinary income distributions.
+Distributions from the trust may be subject to the alternative minimum tax on individuals.
+For tax years beginning after December 31, 2022, tax exempt interest dividends may affect the corporate alternative minimum tax for certain corporations. - If the trust fails to maintain its status as a "qualified fund of funds" by not having at least 50% of the value of its total assets represented by interests in funds treated as "regulated investment companies" for tax purposes, then the trust may be unable to report a portion of its dividends as exempt-interest dividends and they may be treated as ordinary income distributions.
 If this happens, the trust will be unable to achieve its objective.
 See "Risk Considerations-Tax Risk" and "Taxes" for more information about this risk and about the tax consequences of owning units of your trust. - The trust and certain funds held by the trust may invest in securities of small and mid-size companies.
 These securities are often more volatile and have lower trading volumes than securities of larger companies.
 Small and mid-size companies may have limited products or financial resources, management inexperience and less publicly available information.